Craig-Hudson/Millionaire/README.md

 [open trivia db](https://opentdb.com/) - I used this database for the api's used for the quiz.

+## Testing

+All my testing can be found in the [testing file](../Who-wants-to-be-a-millionaire/testing.md)
 ## Deployment & Local Development

 ### Deployment